conbu/conbu_weathermap/README.md

     * "max" is optional for values over the maximum threshold with default of "na"
     * add number with html color key pair for threshold. numbers are considered as max of each span.
     * 0 to minimum number is the first span with color specified as the minimum nubmer one.
+    * "conv" is a conversion rate from raw data to display data, like bps to Mbps (set to 1000000.0)
   * 'history' defines array of color scheme used in history graph
     * just an array but not hash. default to list in weathermap.js
 * link part